 The screening process typically involves comparing customer data against PEP databases using advanced algorithms and data-matching techniques to account for variations like name spellings or aliases.
 Once a potential PEP is flagged, enhanced due diligence (EDD) may be conducted to gather more information about their source of wealth, business relationships, and transaction history.
 This thorough evaluation helps compliance teams assess risk levels and ensures adherence to legal obligations aimed at reducing money laundering and terrorist financing.

-Learn more about the term PEPs here.
+Learn more about the term PEP here.

 The Importance of PEP Checks for Businesses